nlpsandbox/date-annotator-stub/README.md

     npm ci

-(Re-)generate the content of the folder *server/* based on the latest OpenAPI specification of the NLP Sandbox Date Annotator:
+(Re-)generate the content of the folder *server/* based on the latest OpenAPI specification of the [NLP Sandbox Date Annotator API]:

     npm run generate:server